 - Koalas can live up to 15 years when in the wild and longer in captivity.

 - When koalas are under stress, they are also susceptible to chlamydia.
-This disease causes blindness and makes females infertile.
+This disease causes blindness and makes females infertile (1).

 - The International Union for Conservation of Nature (IUCN) has listed koalas as vulnerable in 2016.

-- The Australian government included koalas in the country’s threatened species list in 2012.
+- The Australian government has included koalas in the list of endangered species (5).

 - It is illegal to keep koalas as pets.